jodiambra/jodiambra/README.md

 ### Hi there 👋
 I am transitioning from a natural science background, to a data science career.
 Nevertheless, I bring my analytical thinking to any project I undertake.
 I enjoy working with machine learning models and creating interactive visualizations.

-- 🔭 I’m currently working on adding various projects to my repo and searching for a data sceince position.
+- 🔭 I’m currently working on adding various projects to my repo and searching for a data science position.
 - 💬 Ask me about my [portfolio website](https://jodiambra.github.io/) or [resume](https://github.com/jodiambra/jodiambra.github.io/blob/main/files/jacques_diambraodi_ds_resume.pdf).
 - 📫 How to reach me: jodiambra@gmail.com